folio-org/okapi/doc/guide.md

 }
 ```

-Okapi responds with a "201 Created", and reports back the same Json.
+Okapi responds with a "201 Created", and reports back the same JSON.
 There is
 also a Location header that shows the address of this module, if we want to
 modify or delete it, or just look at it, like this: